abdurrafey-amir/isb_housing_ml/readme.md

-uhh this started as a mchine learning model but has now turned into a data visualization. you can see the data in `property.csv` visualized as a graph by downloading the source code and running all the code cells in `viz.ipynb`.
+uhh this started as a mchine learning model but has now turned into a data visualization. you can see the data in `property.csv` visualized as a graph by downloading the source code from the github release and running all the code cells in `viz.ipynb`.

 ![scatter plot](image.png)